HKUST-HCI/website/README.md

 ## For maintainer

+### What to edit

 All content data are abstracted into `src/data/*.json`.
 To change the content without modifying the page structures,

 * Edit corresponding JSON files
 * Git commit, push.
 * Monitor the progress at GitHub Action

+### Secrets and credentials

+Automatic CD is configured using GitHub Actions.
+When a new maintainer takes over this website, he/she should do the following:
+* Go ask for access to the HCI website directory on the departmental ras server.
+(CS System will add your account to an authorized user group; prior endorsement email from prof may be needed)
+* Create an SSH keypair on your local machine by `ssh-keygen` command
+  * It is suggested to generate a *dedicated keypair for CI/CD platforms* instead of using the same keypair at your local device by your own
+  * Example command of my keypair generation: `ssh-keygen -f ~/.ssh/hci_ras_ed25519 -t ed25519 -C "Created by email@connect.ust.hk SURNAME First Name for CI tools to access HCI Lab content at HKUST CSE ras server"`
+* Copy the SSH key to the server by `ssh-copy-id`
+  * Example command: `ssh-copy-id -i .ssh/hci_ras_ed25519 username@ras.server.url`
+* Test SSH connection via the keypair
+  * Example command: `ssh -i .ssh/hci_ras_ed25519 username@ras.server.url`
+* At the GitHub repository page, goto Settings – Security:Actions and change the following repository secrets
+  * RAS_DEPLOY_USER: your username to log in to ras server
+  * RAS_DEPLOY_KEY: your private key (`.ssh/hci_ras_ed25519` in the above example) content (yes, it is pure text.
+Just open it and copy-paste)

 ## For developer